 And so, I give Cuphead for the Xbox One…

 A FANTASTIC rating.
 I made sure to let this game sit for a bit before I was sure of this, but even now I’m turning Cuphead on again to go after those high ranks and find the coins I missed.
 A person’s enjoyment of Cuphead and the length of the experience will certainly be dependent on their skill level with such a game.
 Combining platforms, situational awareness, and reflexes makes for a challenge not seen much outside of series like Contra.
 However, the difficulty is fair.
 Attacks are telegraphed ahead of time, and while you may fall for a trick once, it will be your skill that determines how you handle it next time, not some gameplay fault.
 No matter how you find the gameplay though, it is hard to deny the charm of the game’s design.
 Boss battles are the perfect platform for having characters perform insane feats of animation like the wiggling, constantly dancing, and sometimes random black and white cartoons of the old days.
-Cuphead masters exactly what it’s going for, and when I learned that the game might have more expansions in the future, I can easily say that it’s only going to get better.
-Even without them though, it is an already solid experience that is a joy right up until the end.
+Cuphead masters exactly what it’s going visually and gameplaywise, making a solid experience that is a joy right up until the end.

 Even though it wasn’t necessary to play it in the end, Cuphead definitely would have made the Xbox One worthy of the purchase.